-While in their new land of Indian Territory, Chickasaws continued to refer to their leaders as minko' (leader).
-At the same time, many leaders began to utilize the European title of district chief, though this was not a traditional title for the Chickasaws like minko'.
+During this time, Chickasaws continued to refer to their leaders as minko' (the Chickasaw word for leader).
 The position of the minko' was commonly hereditary, meaning rank was passed down from generation to generation.
 Although a minko' inherited his rank, he had to earn his power and influence; it was never given to him at birth.
-However, not all Chickasaw leaders who served as the minko' were hereditary.
-Some leaders received their position through leadership and negotiating skills, a strong commitment to the Chickasaw people, culture and sovereignty, and possessing prowess and a fierce attitude on the battlefield.
+However, not all Chickasaw leaders who served as the minko' were hereditary leaders.
+Some leaders received their position through leadership skills, a strong commitment to the Chickasaw people and possessing a fierce attitude on the battlefield.

-Traditional Chickasaw leaders who served in Indian Territory included Ishtehotopa [ish-tee-ho-to-pah] and Ishteukahtubby [ish-tee-you-cuh-tubby], among others.
-Both men served as the Chickasaw leader during different years following
+Traditional Chickasaw leaders who served in Indian Territory included Ishtehotopa [ish-tee-ho-to-pah] and Ishteukahtubby [ish-tee-you-cuh-tubby].
+Both men served as the Chickasaw leader during different years following Removal.

-Removal.

-During the 1840s, the role of the minko', and the title itself, in Chickasaw society began to decline in Indian Territory, and the Chickasaw Nation began to transition into a more modern form of government to adjust to the ever-changing times.
+During the 1840s, the role of the minko' in Chickasaw society began to decline in Indian Territory.
+The Chickasaw Nation began to transition into a more modern form of government to adjust to the ever-changing times in their new home.
 Until 1856, this new form of government in Indian Territory would incorporate the title of district chief to oversee the operations of the Chickasaw Nation.
-The transition would allow them greater opportunities to compete with their non-Indian counterparts and help reestablish themselves in their new land.
+The transition would allow them greater opportunities to compete with their non-Indian counterparts and to help reestablish themselves in their new home.

-At a time when the Chickasawq community seemed to be in dire straits, there was a renaissance of personal and group pride that produced a fresh sense of purpose and direction.
-They adapted to their new land and forged a new way of life to match the challenges they faced.
+While the Chickasaws adjusted to the changing times, there was a rebirth of personal and group pride that produced a fresh sense of purpose and direction.
+They adapted to their new lands in Indian Territory and forged a new way of life to match the challenges they faced.
 A new group of Chickasaw leaders stepped forward-men like Edmund Pickens, Cyrus Harris and Winchester Colbert.
-These men were not hereditary Chickasaw leaders, but they each possessed strong leadership skills and devotion to Chickasaws, like a hereditary minko'.
+These men were not hereditary Chickasaw leaders, but they each possessed strong leadership skills and a devotion to Chickasaws, like a hereditary leader.
 Pickens, Harris and Colbert, among others, would go on to serve the Chickasaw people in Indian Territory respectfully.

-Figure 2: Edmund Pickens, the Chickasaw District Chief of the Choctaw Nation.
+Figure 2: Edmund Pickens, the Chief of the Chickasaw District of the Choctaw Nation.

 As the new leaders of the Chickasaw Nation emerged, the tribe sought to adopt a constitution to establish their government in the new land.
 On Nov.
 4, 1848, the Chickasaw Nation adopted the Choctaw Nation's constitution at Boiling Springs near Fort Washita in the Chickasaw District.
 An official leader was needed to oversee the Nation, as outlined in the constitution.
+Pickens was appointed by the Chickasaw Council (later the Chickasaw Legislature) as the Chief of the Chickasaw District of the Choctaw Nation.
+The title of district "chief"

-Pickens was appointed by the Chickasaw Council (later the Chickasaw Legislature) as the Chief of the Chickasaw continued to serve the Chickasaw Nation as district chief until 1856.
+was selected to reflect the Choctaw Nation's leader, a requirement of the adopted Choctaw constitution.
+Pickens' extensive service and dedication to the Chickasaw Nation helped lead the Chickasaw people toward progress and the signing of the 1856 Chickasaw Constitution.
+Pickens continued to serve the Chickasaw Nation as district chief until 1856.
 He is remembered as a leader who exhibited some of the finest qualities known to man: honesty, integrity, high moral values and common sense.

-District of the Choctaw Nation.
-The title of district chief was selected to reflect the Choctaw Nation's leader, a requirement of the adopted Choctaw constitution.
-Pickens' extensive service and dedication to the Chickasaw Nation helped lead the Chickasaw people toward progress and the signing of the 1856 Chickasaw Constitution.
-Pickens